-Given the current situation in the real estate market, you may spot an uptick in real estate brokerage valuations.
-Many owners want to know what the agency is worth.
+Given the current situation in the real estate market, you may spot an uptick in real estate broker valuation.
+Many owners want to know what the brokerage is worth.
 You should get the answer especially if you decide to put the business up for sale.

 When it comes to valuation, real estate brokerages bear strong resemblance to professional practices: